Guha-Group/phoqus-group-website/team/index.md

 {% include list.html data="members" component="portrait" filters="role: faculty" %}

-{% include section.html dark=true %}

-We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
-We want to push the frontier of photonic quantum information and train a new generation of researchers and engineers.

-{% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="join" style="button" %}

 ## Administration and Research Staff

 {% include list.html data="members" component="portrait" filters="role: (coordinator|researcher|postdoc)" %}